tstatler/webex-node-bot-framework/docs/overview.md

 });
 ```

-This will cause your app to include framework logging which provides details about every message received, and every `framework.hears()` handler that is invoked in response to those messages.
+This will cause your app to include framework logging which provides details about every message received, and every {@link Framework#hears|framework.hears()} handler that is invoked in response to those messages.
 If you don't see the message you are sending to your bot, contact Webex developer support.
-If you do see the message, check the logs to validate that your `framework.hears()` handler is being called.
+If you do see the message, check the logs to validate that your {@link Framework#hears|framework.hears()} handler is being called.
 You may need to modify the phrase.
-See the [framework.hears documentation](#Framework+hears)